 This is why Red Bull Rampage is the Super Bowl of mountain biking

-If you've never heard or seen the spectacle that is Red Bull Rampage, you're in for a treat when the 2025 edition takes place in October.
+If you've never heard or seen the spectacle that is Red Bull Rampage, you're in for a treat when the 2026 edition takes place in October.
 Learn what the event's all about and what makes it so special.

 For a very select few of the world’s best mountain bikers, the clock has been inexorably ticking ever downward to their date with destiny when they get to drop in at Red Bull Rampage.
-The leading event on the freeride calendar, it's the competition that every pro wants to ride and the one where every mountain bike fan will stop everything they are doing to watch.
+The leading event on the freeride calendar, it's the competition that every pro wants to ride and the one where every mountain bike fan will stop everything they're doing to watch.

 44 min